BikashSah999/kathfoss-opensource-training/README.md

     - PR description must contain Test Plan
     - If the PR is in progress then please add the label 'code/in porgress'.
 If it is in ready for review state then please add the label 'cod/ready for review'

-5) Please comment down on the issue if you have any blockers
+5) Please comment down on the issue if you have any blockers.